rust-lang/rust/working-with-unsafe.md

 }
 ```

-This program is now unsound, an yet *we only modified safe code*.
+This program is now unsound, and yet *we only modified safe code*.
 This is the
 fundamental problem of safety: it's non-local.
 The soundness of our unsafe
 operations necessarily depends on the state established by "safe" operations.
 Although safety *is* modular (we *still* don't need to worry about about